matuszewskijan/jekyll-now/_posts/2022-3-11-Client-Queing-system-using-Sidekiq-and-Redis.md

 ---
 layout: post
-title: Ruby on Rails - Client Queueing system using only Sidekiq and Redis
+title: Ruby on Rails - Client Queueing system using Sidekiq and Redis
 live: true
 ---